pbeaman/persistit/doc/Miscellaneous.rst

 Logging
 -------

 By default Persistit emits log messages to a file called persistit.log  and also writes high level log messages to System.out.
 You can change this behavior by plugging in a different logging implementation.
 In particular, Persistit provides pluggable adapters for various other logging implementations, including Log4J, SLF4J, and the Java logging API introduced in JDK 1.4.
-For details see the API documentation for com.persistit.logging.AbstractPersistitLogger.
+An adapter must implement the interface ``com.persistit.logging.PersistitLogger``.
+For example, see source code for ``com.persistit.logging.Slf4jAdapter``.

 Using one of these logging frameworks is simple.
 For example, the following code connects Persistit to an application-supplied SLF4J logger:

 .. code-block:: java